kotalSumitKPN/KPNDeviceInspector/README.md

 # KPNDeviceInspector

-`KPNDeviceInspector` is an Android library designed to collect advanced device metadata and perform device integrity checks for registration and fraud prevention purposes.
-It performs detections like emulator use, root, tampering, spoofers, and more.
+`KPNDeviceInspector` is an Android library for advanced device metadata collection and integrity checks.
+It helps detect tampering, spoofing, emulator use, root access, and more to aid in fraud prevention and secure device registration.

 ---

 ## 🚀 Installation

-The library is hosted on **JitPack**.
-Follow these steps to integrate it into your Android app.

-### Step 1: Add JitPack to your `settings.gradle`
+### Step 1: Add JitPack to your `settings.gradle.kts`
 ```kotlin
 pluginManagement {
     repositories {